 Riders can catch some serious air at Mountain Creek.

 Mountain Creek — Vernon

-Snowboarders have been flocking to Big Boulder Park since the 1980s.
-The resort was an early supporter of the sport and more than half its slopes are created with boarders in mind.
-A Park 101 Clinic for beginners is offered every weekend.
-For traditional riding or skiing, hit Jack Frost, Big Boulder's sister resort right up the road.
-Both spots offer everything for a day on the slopes, including equipment rentals, lessons, clinics and camps.
+Snowboarders have been flocking to Big Boulder's terrain park since the 1980s.
+The resort was an early supporter of the sport, and more than half its slopes are created with boarders in mind.
+Take advantage of the beginner lessons and read up on snowboarding safety and how to prepare for your adventure on its site before you venture out.
+For traditional riding or skiing, hit Jack Frost, Big Boulder's sister resort, right up the road.
+Both spots offer everything for a day on the slopes, including equipment rentals, lessons, clinics, and camps.

 Camelback Mountain Resort – Tannersville

 2021 update: Multiple safety protocols are in place, including a mask requirement.

 Hours: Monday-Friday, 9am-9pm; Saturday-Sunday, 8:30am-9pm

 This popular all-season Poconos resort is a great spot to learn how to snowboard.
 Nearly 40 percent of its trails are rated for beginners.
 Another perk is its terrain-based learning programs.
 Groomers build snow into low jumps, ramps, turns, and other features for newbies.
 Ready to head indoors?
 Leave winter behind at the giant indoor water park, Aquatopia, and enjoy the many amusements that await in the 170,000 square feet of indoor activities like laser tag, indoor rock climbing, and an escape room.